mobina-soltani/google-calendar-documentation/docs/index.md

 ✅ **Set reminders and notifications** so you never miss an important task.
 ✅ **Share calendars with others** for better collaboration and planning.

 By the end of this guide, you will have a **strong understanding** of how to use **Google Calendar**  effectively to organize your daily tasks, appointments, and events.
+Bold sections represent the key takeaways that are covered in this documentation.

 ---